 Together these turn many "partial repair" offers into full-replacement claims.

-Minimized interior water damage
+Is interior water damage being minimized?

 Storm damage in West Palm Beach often includes ceiling staining, drywall saturation, and warped flooring.
 Carriers may approve surface repairs while ignoring moisture inside wall cavities, where mold develops.
 Moisture readings and, where needed, infrared documentation are what get the full interior scope onto the estimate.